LeemanGeophysicalLLC/GEARS/travel.md

 will be at the VFW.

 ## Food
-Breakfast and dinner are on your own.
+Meals, except the Thursday night BBQ are on your own.
 The hotel does have a small breakfast buffet.
 There are many eateries within walking distance of the hotel.
 We've listed them below as well as some that are further away, but also good choices.
-Uber is alive and well in Siloam, as is Bit Squad.
-Lunch will be provided at the workshop.
+Uber is alive and well in Siloam, as is Bite Squad.

 ### Walkable From the Hotel
 * La Hacienda De Los Reyes